Intermediate CA

 Only change the CN value of the subject name to match the common name used above.

-To complete this step, restart the Azure App Service and then navigate to your SCEPman URL.
+Restart the Azure App Service to apply the changes then navigate to your SCEPman URL.

 You can use the SCEPman PowerShell module version 1.9 and later to create a CSR for an Intermediate CA certificate.
 You can install the latest version of the module from PowerShell Gallery with the following command: